rowlandwilliams/europesurfmapFS/README.md

 [europesurfmap.herokuapp.com](https://europesurfmap.herokuapp.com/)

-## Interactive map of European surf spots using data scraped from [Magicseaweed](https://magicseaweed.com/Jersey-Surf-Report/120/).
+### Interactive map of European surf spots using data scraped from [Magicseaweed](https://magicseaweed.com/Jersey-Surf-Report/120/).
 The map employs a voronoi tesselation to work out the nearest surf spot to any location hovered over in Europe.

 Stack used:

+- Front-end:
-Front-end: D3js, Leaflet and Mapbox.
+     - D3js, Leaflet and Mapbox.
+- Back-end:
-Back-end: Node/Express.js
+     - Node/Express.js
-Database: ClearDB (MySQL) add-on for Heroku.
+     - ClearDB (MySQL) add-on for Heroku.

 #### Notes from the deployment process: